Melbourne Symphony Orchestra

 Haydn Symphony No.96 Miracle

-Anne Cawrse New work for cor anglais and orchestra (World premiere of an MSO Commission)
+Anne Cawrse The Rest is Silence, Concerto for Cor Anglais and Orchestra (World premiere of an MSO Commission)

 About the performance

 Nicholas Carter conducts a program celebrating new voices and miraculous music.
 Alongside Haydn’s Miracle Symphony you'll experience a world premiere for English Horn featuring MSO's own Michael Pisani.